AndreMaz/transformer-pointer-critic/README.md

 - `1` or `0` depending if the user is `premium` or `free`
 - `2`(or any other number) type of the task.
 Representing the specific need of the request.
 For example, specific request might need the presence of the GPU or additional data that needs to be fetched in order to be properly processed.

 **Goal**: The goal is to design a load balancing strategy that's able to distribute the incoming requests across the devices.
-The designed strategy must prioritize the `premium` requests and, when possible, satisfy the `free` requests.
+The designed strategy must prioritize the `premium` requests but at the same time satisfy the `free` requests.
+By providing good quality-of-service for the `free` users it's more probable for them to become `premium` and recommend the system to other users.

 **Purpose of the Neural-based load balancing strategy**: A Neural-based load balancing strategy can adapt the distribution policy (heuristic) according to the incoming user's requests and the state of the nodes and, thus, offer a "better" way of placing the requests.